 Turbine towers are becoming taller to capture more energy, since winds generally increase as altitudes increase.
 The change in wind speed with altitude is called wind shear.
 At higher heights above the ground, wind can flow more freely, with less friction from obstacles on the earth’s surface such as trees and other vegetation, buildings, and mountains.
 Most wind turbine towers taller than 100 meters tend to be concentrated in the Midwest and Northeast, two regions with higher-than-average wind shear.

 Larger rotor diameters allow wind turbines to sweep more area, capture more wind, and produce more electricity.
 A turbine with longer blades will be able to capture more of the available wind than shorter blades—even in areas with relatively less wind.
 Being able to harvest more wind at lower wind speeds can increase the number of areas available for wind development nationwide.
-Due to this trend, rotor swept areas have grown 570% since 1998–1999.
+Due to this trend, rotor swept areas have grown around 645% since 1998–1999.

 Transportation and Installation Challenges